How To Write An Excellent Literature Review In A Nutshell?

 - In the upper right corner of each page put page numbers

 For MLA style, you should obey the following rules:

 - Usage of 1-inch mage margins

 - In the entire paper make use of double spacing

 - One and a half indents for every page

-- Font size preferred for MLA is Times New Roman 12 -point size
+- The font size preferred for MLA is Times New Roman 12 -point size

-- The header should be present in the top part of the first page of your paper.
+- The header should be present at the top part of the first page of your paper.
 Even the title page can have the same.